dumblob/ULKL/README.md

 For testing purposes:

-`setxkbmap -print -I/path/to/a/layout/file -layout czed -variant xml | xkbcomp - "$DISPLAY"`
+`setxkbmap -layout czed -variant ltgt -print | xkbcomp "-I$HOME/ULKL/platform/x11" - $DISPLAY`

+(you can safely ignore the warnings *No symbols defined for...* and *Key ... not found in ...*, it's normal also for other layouts)

 Or system-wide by putting the layout files to `/usr/share/X11/xkb/symbols/` or creating appropriate symlinks (e.g. `/usr/share/X11/xkb/symbols/find`) and running:

-`setxkbmap czed -variant xml`
+`setxkbmap czed -variant ltgt`

 ### Mac OS X